Nkovaturient/Muse-onic/README.md

 > **TL;DR: I was tired of Youtube Ads and Spotify Premium.
 Hence, this muse.
 Period.**

-Museonic is a local-first, privacy-minded desktop assistant that turns spontaneous audio (a hum, a lyric, a muttered line) into immediate music playback.
-Built for speed and intuition: press a hotkey, sing, and the track plays — no subscription, no cloud lock-in, no momentum lost.
+- Museonic is a local-first, privacy-minded desktop assistant that turns spontaneous audio (a hum, a lyric, a muttered line) into immediate music playback.
+- Built for speed and intuition: press `ctrl/cmd + m`, sing, and the track plays — no subscription, no cloud lock-in, no momentum lost.

 <img width="1031" height="967" alt="Screenshot 2025-11-15 at 2 48 35 AM" src="https://github.com/user-attachments/assets/c41266d7-2c35-4316-a765-d365541b5a6d" />